dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

         set\_property -dict {PACKAGE\_PIN D5 IOSTANDARD LVCMOS33} [get\_ports ETH\_CLK]
         #set\_property -dict { PACKAGE\_PIN B8    IOSTANDARD LVCMOS33 } [get\_ports { ETH\_INTN }]; #IO\_L12P\_T1\_MRCC\_16 Sch=eth\_intn

 In most tutorials the 50MHz clock is used to drive the LANxxx chip and the MII\_to\_RMII block.
-According to some recomendations the  MII\_to\_RMII block introduces a clock delay.
+According to some recommendations the  MII\_to\_RMII block introduces a clock delay.
 Ideally the clocking wizard should be used to create two 50 MHz clocks, one with a phase delay.
-The undelayed clock is connected to the MII\_to\_RMII block.
+The un-delayed clock is connected to the MII\_to\_RMII block.
 The delayed clock is connected to the LANxxx chip.
 Furthermore there is a discussion if the LANxxx can be clocked used a synthesized 50MHz clock as there the clock jitter would be outside the LANxxx requirements.

 ##AXI Quad SPI

 The Quad SPI component is connected to the external Quad SPI Flash (A Spansion TODO).
-It allowes the FPGA to retrieve its bit stream from the Flash chip.
+It allows the FPGA to retrieve its bit stream from the Flash chip.
 Furthermore the Microblaze will be able to boot the user application from flash.
 Add a Quad SPI IP block and configure it:

   1. Select mode: quad
   2. Select the Spansion slave device.

-Connec the Quad SPI block as follows:
+Connect the Quad SPI block as follows:
-  1. Connect the "M05\_AXI" of the Axi Smartconnect to the "S\_AXI" input.
+  1. Connect the "M05\_AXI" of the AXI SmartConnect to the "S\_AXI" input.
-  2. Connect the Clockin Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
+  2. Connect the Clocking Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
   3. Connect the Processor System Reset output port "peripheral\_aresetn" to the "s\_axi\_aresetn" input.
-  5. Connect the Clockin Wizard "clk\_out3" (50Mhz clock) to the "ext\_spi\_clk" pin.
+  5. Connect the Clocking Wizard "clk\_out3" (50Mhz clock) to the "ext\_spi\_clk" pin.
   6. Right click the "SPI\_0" port, make it external and rename to "QSPI\_FLASH".
   7. Add the following pin constraints to the XDC file: